Build a home theater on the cheap with this Epson 1080p projector for $400

 Big TVs have gotten awfully cheap of late -- you can still get a 65-inch TCL 4-Series Roku for $500, for example -- but if you want a seriously big picture, you'll need a projector.

 Like this one: For a limited time, and while supplies last, Best Buy has the refurbished Epson PowerLite Home Cinema 1060 projector for $399.99 shipped (plus tax).
 It sells new for $550.
+Update: You must be a My Best Buy member (free) and signed into your account in order to see this price.

 Hang on... a refurbished projector?
 That sounds like a bad plan.
 What if the expensive-to-replace bulb gives out on day 91?
-Surprise: This is backed by a 2-year Epson warranty, same as new PowerLites.
+Surprise: This is backed by a two-year Epson warranty, same as new PowerLites.

 I couldn't help wondering if this was an error on Best Buy's product page, but if you look at Epson's own Clearance Center page, you'll see that all the refurbished items there carry a full warranty.
 Nice!

 So, the projector itself.
-The PowerLite 1060 is a full-HD (that is, 1080p) model that uses 3LCD technology, which promises higher color light output than single-chip DLP projectors, while also avoiding the rainbow effect sometime produced by the latter.
+The PowerLite 1060 is a full-HD (that is, 1080p) model that uses 3LCD technology, which promises higher color light output than single-chip DLP projectors, while also avoiding the rainbow effect sometimes produced by the latter.

 It comes with two HDMI inputs and built-in speakers, so you could set this up just about anywhere for an impromptu movie and gaming night.